WallarooLabs/wally/book/go/api/api.md

 # Wallaroo Go API Classes

-The Wallaro Go API allows developers to create Wallaroo applications in Go.
+The Wallaroo Go API allows developers to create Wallaroo applications in Go.

 ## Overview

-In order to create a Wallaroo application in Go, developers need to create classes that provide the required interfaces for each step in their pipline, and then connect them together in a topology structure that is returned by the entry-point function `ApplicationSetup`.
+In order to create a Wallaroo application in Go, developers need to create classes that provide the required interfaces for each step in their pipeline, and then connect them together in a topology structure that is returned by the entry-point function `ApplicationSetup`.

 ### Application Setup